CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/working_wolffe.md

 This script does the following:
 - `#! /usr/bin/env bash`: Specifies the script should be run using the bash shell
 - `#SBATCH --job-name=MLP`: Sets the name of the job to "MLP"
-- `#SBATCH --output=res.txt`: Specifies the file where the output of the job will be written
+- `#SBATCH --output=S-res.txt`: Specifies the file where the output of the job will be written
+- `#SBATCH --error=S-err.txt`: Specifies the file where any error messages will be written
 - `#SBATCH --ntasks=1`: Requests one task (or process) for the job
 - `#SBATCH --time=05:00`: Sets a time limit of 5 minutes for the job
 - `#SBATCH --partition=cpu`: Specifies that the job should run in the `cpu` partition
 - Load the module for Python 3.10, when jobs are run in batch mode, it is like when you first log in, no modules are loaded by default, so you need to load the modules you need for your job.
+- `cd ~/Intro-HPC-workshop/02.Working_on_Wolffe/`: Changes the working directory to where the script is located.
 - Runs the Python script `MLP.py`.
 The `-u` option is used to ensure the output is unbuffered, which is useful for batch jobs.
 - The `sleep 60` command is included to keep the job running for an additional 60 seconds after the Python script completes, which is used here to show the jobs running the queue.